Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that passes we server logs
+Script to replace all characters specified